fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.3.0/New-AzureRmDataLakeStoreAccount.md

 ```

 ### -Name
-Specifies the name of the account to create.
+Specifies the name of the account that this cmdlet creates.

 ```yaml
 Type: String